neurodata/checklists/methods_paper.md

 1. Provide an figure illustrating that the method achieves the goal in the setting.
 Note that this figure should clearly indicate the simulated truth/optimal and the quantitative error of the algorithm, and compare to reference algs.

+### Theoretical  Properties

+#### Statistical Properties

+**Prove** (or comment on the difficulty of proving) each of the below properties:
+1. unbiasedness under M
+2. consistency (or dominance) under M
+3. robustness under misspecification M'
+4. efficiency (or relatively efficiency) under model M in terms of n, p, and d.
+5. hyper-parameterness: the # of and ease of estimating them

+#### Computational Properties

+1. **Provide/proof** worst case computational space and time requirements as a function of n, p, and possibly d  and T.  When appropriate, also include other model parameters such as K (# of clusters) or d' (# of dimensions embedded into), etc.
+    1. For supervised methods, provide the above for both training and **testing**.

 ### Empericial Properties

-1. Describe (in words and equations) simulated example that demonstrates that the above intuitions hold empirically as well (this might be the above positive example).
+1. **Describe** (in words and equations) simulated examples that demonstrates that the above intuitions hold empirically as well (this might be the above positive example).
+Ideally this is a simulation benchmark suite that spans the interesting space of different values for {n,p,d}.
-    1. Run algorithm on >=10x trials, compute metric, plot distribution of metrics.
+    1. **Run** algorithm on >=10x trials, compute metrics, plot distribution of metrics.
-1. If the theory makes distributional assumptions, describe (in words and equations) simulations that extend beyond the limitations of the theory.
+1. If the theory makes distributional assumptions, **describe** (in words and equations) simulations that extend beyond the limitations of the theory.
-    1. Run alg as before.
+    1. **Run** alg as above.
+1. [Computational Properties]:
+    1. time & space for training & testing
+    2. scale up & scale out
-1. real data examples:
+1. **Real Data** examples:
-    1. describe >=1 real data examples (ideally, use examples that previous authors have used to enable a fair comparison).
+    1. **Describe** >=1 real data examples (ideally, use a benchmark suite that previous authors have used to enable a fair comparison).
-    1. run algs on real data, plot results that demonstrate that the performance also improves performance on real data examples, relative to previously existing tools.
+    1. **Run** algs on real data, plot results that demonstrate that the performance also improves performance on real data examples, relative to previously existing tools.
-    1. plot/state run time for each alg.
+    1. **Plot/State** computational properties for each alg on real data.
-1. synthetic data analysis: generate data as close to real data as possible, and run same analysis, to assess the degree of credance we lend to the results on the real data.
+1. **Synthetic Data Analysis**: Generate data as close to real data as possible, and run same analysis, to assess the degree of credance we lend to the results on the real data.

-### Theoretical Properties

-1. Prove statistical theoretical properties about method (listed above), for when it is optimal/better than reference methods, and even better, also when it is not.
-1. Provide worst case computational space and time requirements as a function of n & p, and possibly T (# of threads), and other data parameters such as K (# of cluster), d (# of dimensions embedded into), etc., for training, and possibly testing.

-### Additional Properties
+### Implementational Properties

 Describe this method in terms of the [algorithm properties](https://github.com/neurodata/checklists/blob/master/algorithm_properties.md) that haven't yet been covered.